MPAS-Dev/compass/docs/developers_guide/landice/test_groups/ismip6_run.rst

 -------------------

 The :py:class:`compass.landice.tests.ismip6_run.ismip6_ais_proj2300.Ismip6AisProj2300`
-sets up an ensemble of ISMIP6 Antarctica 2300 simulations.
+sets up an ensemble of ISMIP6 Antarctica 2300 (standalone MALI and coupled MALI-SLM) simulations.
 The constructor (``__init__``) does nothing other than allow the ``ismip6_ais_proj2300`` test case to be listed by ``compass list`` without having all individual experiments listed in a verbose listing.